🔌 Antitone Galois connection#

 module

-It defines example classes for dealing with antitone finite Galois connection:
+Defines example classes for working with antitone finite Galois connections:

 - class IntegerConnection(domain, co_domain)#